 - A change in your water use pattern.
 This is the most common reason for high water consumption.
-Frequent visitors, new appliances or regular watering of your lawn or garden can substantially affect your bill.
+Frequent visitors, new appliances or regular watering of your lawn or garden can substantially affect your bill, especially during drought.
 Learn more about water conservation tips here.

 - A leak on your side of the County water meter.
 Many households have some kind of plumbing leak, which can waste a surprising amount of water.
 For example, depending on its size, a continuously running toilet can waste between 1,000 and 4,000 gallons of water per day and potentially increase your bill by hundreds and even thousands of dollars.
 A single faucet that drips just once every second wastes 8.6 gallons per day, or almost 800 gallons per quarter.
 Toilets, hot water heaters, in-line humidifiers and irrigation systems are common sources of leaks.

 - A misread meter.
 We’ll automatically reread water meters that show a significant increase in water consumption since the last reading to ensure that no human error was made.

 - A faulty meter.
 Occasionally our water meters don’t accurately measure a property’s water consumption.
 In most of these cases, our meters “fail slow.”
 That is, they register less water consumption than what actually occurred.

 - More accurate readings due to a new meter.
 Because the County’s meters may run slower as they age, your utilities bills may decrease over time.
 As a result, when we replace older meters with newer meters — which we try to do every 10 years — you may have higher water and sewer charges as a result of having more accurate readings.
 We estimate that 70 percent of all residential meters in the County that are more than 10 years old under-read water consumption.
 Learn about the new Automated Meter Readers (AMR).